Dinsmoor/hamChat/README.md

  4. A way to connect to a radio (one of the following)
     1. Signalink USB -> https://tigertronics.com/slusbmain.htm
        1. Uses VOX to trigger the PTT line, but may have issues with timing/delay.
+       2. May also trigger PTT with CAT/RTS/DTR, this is preferred but dependant on radio.
     2. Digirig Mobile -> https://digirig.net/
        1. Uses CAT or Serial RTS for PTT.
 Requires Hamlib.
+       2. Works with BaoFeng
+    3. Built-in USB interface (such as Yaesu FT-991A)
+       1. Requires Hamlib

 To run this program:

-Have the following software running:
-- ardopcf (if using the ardop plugin)
+- start ardopcf
   - https://github.com/pflarue/ardop/releases/
   - run like `./ardopcf 8515 plughw:1,0 plughw:1,0`
   - plughw:1,0 is whatever audio interface your radio is hooked up to.
-8515 is the TCP port that hamChat will default to, but this can be anything.
+Yes, you must repeat it twice.
+8515 is the TCP port that hamChat will default to.
   - If you get audio errors, like "cannot open playback audio device" - check your device identifier.
 You may need to reboot or reload alsa/pulseaudio, or just wait a few seconds for any other application to 'let it go'.
+Or you invoked ardopcf incorrectly.

-- rigctld
+- start rigctld (this is part of hamlib)
   - On Ubuntu, install the package `libhamlib-utils`
   - Otherwise, compile from https://github.com/Hamlib/Hamlib
   - Check if you have a supported radio with `rigctl -l`